Tao Nan School: Uniform

 Boys wear white shirts and light blue shorts.
 Girls wear white blouses and light blue pinafores.
 Both uniforms have the school crest emblazoned on the left.
 While school shoes and socks can be purchased, any white-based shoes or ankle socks are allowed.

 For days with PE lessons, students wear a white shirt with dark blue shorts to school.
 This uniform may be worn throughout the day on those days.
 The previous shirt had the image of the mascot of the house (Dolphin, Killer Whale, Marlin or Shark) that the student belonged to on the back.
-The new shirt has the words "道南学校 Tao Nan School", along with the school crest on the back.
+The new shirt has the words "道南" on the back with "Tao Nan" underneath.
+The front has the school crest over the heart.
 The school initials (TNS) are sewn on the shorts.
 House T-shirts are the same as the normal shirts, except that they have a picture of the house animal on the back instead of the school initials.

 Prefects wear a blue Velcro tie, a name tag with their name, and a junior prefect or prefect badge above the school crest.
 The number of white lines printed on the tie determines the prefect's status: the Head Prefect has three stripes, the Vice-Head Prefect and other members of the Executive Committee have two, and the others have either one or no stripes.

 The old junior prefect badge has the words 'junior prefect' engraved on them.
 The prefect badge has the school crest and 'prefect' written in gold on a black background together with the Prefect's name.
 The frame of the badge is gold.

 A prefect T-shirt has been introduced.
 It is white with a blue high collar, with the word prefect on the left side of the T-shirt and on the back.
 Prefect in Mandarin (学长) is printed in blue on the left sleeve of the T-shirt.
 The prefects wear this shirt with their PE shorts on events during which they have prefect duties, such as Pesta Sukan or Swimming Carnival.

 Sports' Day

-Every year, there is a sports day event held by the Singapore Hokkien Huay Kuan.
-All members, (i.e. Ai Tong School, Kong Hwa School, Chongfu Primary School, Nan Chiau Primary School) and Tao Nan itself.
+Every year, there is a sports day event held by the Singapore Hokkien Huay Kuan; all members (i.e. Ai Tong School, Kong Hwa School, Chongfu Primary School, Nan Chiau Primary School) and Tao Nan itself.

-Co-curricular activities
+Co-curricular activities (CCA)

 Tao Nan has numerous Co-curricular activities ranging from uniform groups like Brownies and Scouts to cultural groups like Chinese Dance and Chinese Orchestra.